nakuleshj/drip_and_drizzle/README.md

 3. Utilizes Firebase as application's backend.
 4. Push Notifications with Firebase Cloud Messaging.
 5. Companion business-side application (Private).
-6. Payments with Unified Payments Interface(UPI).
+6. Payments with any Unified Payments Interface(UPI) app installed on your device.